 Wild yam has dark green vines and leaves that vary in size and shape.
 It is the tuberous root of the plant, however, that is commonly used as medicine.
-Wild yam has played an important role in folk medicine for centuries and has been used to treat menstrual cramps, coughs, and upset stomachs.
+Wild yam has played an important role in traditional herbal medicine for centuries and has been used to treat coughs, upset stomachs, and menstrual cramps.

 Wild yam root contains a chemical called diosgenin.
-This chemical is a plant steroid that scientists can manipulate to produce steroids, such as progesterone, estrogen, cortisone, and dehydroepiandrosterone (DHEA).
+This chemical is a plant steroid that scientists can manipulate to produce steroids, such as progesterone, estrogen, and cortisone.
 It is believed that wild yam root has benefits similar to those offered by these steroids in your body, providing a natural alternative to estrogen therapy or progesterone creams.

 Researchers believe that black cohosh may be effective because it functions as a phytoestrogen, a plant-based compound that mimics the action of the hormone estrogen.

 One of black cohosh’s most common uses is for alleviating menopause symptoms, and there is a lot of evidence that supports this use.
-One study involving 80 menopausal women who were experiencing hot flashes, found that those who supplemented with 20 mg of black cohosh daily for 8 weeks reported significantly fewer and less severe hot flashes than before they started the supplement.
+One study found that those who supplemented with 20 mg of black cohosh daily for 2 months reported fewer and less severe hot flashes than before they started the supplement.
 Other studies on black cohosh have confirmed similar findings.

 Black cohosh may also enhance fertility, and it is used for a number of various purposes related to women’s health.